Sheffield Shield

 The Sheffield Shield is the domestic first-class cricket competition of Australia.
 The tournament is contested between teams representing the six states of Australia.
 The Sheffield Shield is named after Lord Sheffield.

 Prior to the Shield being established, a number of intercolonial matches were played.
 The Shield, donated by Lord Sheffield, was first contested during the 1892–93 season, between New South Wales, South Australia and Victoria.
 Queensland was admitted for the 1926–27 season, Western Australia for the 1947–48 season, and Tasmania for the 1977–78 season.

 The competition is contested in a double-round-robin format, with each team playing every other team twice, i.e. home and away.
 Points are awarded based on wins, draws, ties and bonus points for runs and wickets in a team's first 100 batting and bowling overs, with the top two teams playing a final at the end of the season.
 Regular matches last for four days; the final lasts for five days.

 The Sheffield Shield is supported by a Second XI reserves competition.

+History

 Origin of the shield

 The Sheffield Shield as it appeared in 1989 with blue felt.

+The Shield, which measures 46 in. by 30 in., is of silver, flanked with a batsman on one side and a bowler on the other, each solidly modelled with the bat and the bail of gold.
+On the contre plate is a representation of the Sheffield Park Cricket Ground, with a full team in their respective places in the field, each man and the pavilion being raised and standing out boldly.
+The main body of the Shield is of silver, of which 200 czs. were used; the leaf, shell, and scroll work, being in parts oxidised to heighten the general effect.
+There are 16 golden inscription plates, to bear the names of successful colonies.
+The Sheffield and Australian arms resting on the shoulders of the Shield are enamelled in correct colours, and the whole is surmounted by a statue of "Victory.”